Jane Mendillo: Early life and education

 Jane Mendillo was born in New Britain, Connecticut.
 She earned a BA in English from Yale College in 1980 and an MBA from the Yale School of Management in 1984.

 Investment career

 Harvard beginnings

-Jane was employed by the Harvard Management Company from 1987-2001.
+Jane was employed by the Harvard Management Company from 1987 to 2001.
 She occupied various roles, including vice president of external management, in which she had investment responsibility for $7 billion in Harvard assets, including $6 billion in externally managed investments for the Harvard endowment, and $1 billion in Harvard pension and related accounts.
 Jane's other positions at Harvard Management included domestic equities investment, venture capital investment, and the management and investment of charitable trusts and gifts.

 Wellesley's endowment

 After fifteen years at Harvard she was tapped by Wellesley College in 2002 to create and lead their investment team.
 She was the chief investment officer at Wellesley College from 2002 to 2008 and was responsible for the investment policy and management of the College's endowment.
 During her tenure the college's endowment increased from $1.03 billion to $1.67 billion USD.